Sharesale

 C. Discussion on handling rejection in the acting industry

-D. Importance of marketing skills for in the digital age
+D. Importance of marketing skills for actors in the digital age

 IV.
 Developing Acting Skills: Pathways and Methods